Logistics/Telematics

 Multiple Design Iterations

-Our graph experience went through several versions as we worked to find the right balance between detail and usability:
+Our graph experience went through several versions as we worked to refine event tracking, data display, and ease of use.

 Final Graph Design